 People illegally transfer stocked fish to other locations.
 Illegally transferred diploid fish could put the genetic integrity of native fish populations at risk and/or establish new populations that might compete for food and rearing habitat or predate on wild fish.

 No. ADF&G regulates smolt stockings (fish that migrate to sea and return as adults for harvest) so that competition and genetic interaction with wild stocks are not concerns.
 If ADF&G determines stocked smolt are impacting wild fish populations, they will discontinue the stocking project until the conflict is resolved.

 Which species of fish are stocked as triploids?

-ADF&G began stocking all-female triploid rainbow trout in 1991, mixed-sex triploid Arctic char and Arctic graying in 2006, and mixed-sex triploid coho salmon in 2007.
-ADF&G plans to stock mixed-sex triploid Chinook salmon into lakes as well.
+ADF&G began stocking lakes with all-female triploid rainbow trout in 1991, mixed-sex triploid Arctic char and Arctic graying in 2006, mixed-sex triploid coho salmon in 2007, and mixed-sex triploid Chinook salmon in 2009.